nyedr/agile-track/SRS.md

 ### 1.1 Purpose

 This document describes the software requirements for a full-stack application (hereafter referred to as "the Application") that functions similarly to Jira, a popular issue tracking and project management software.
 This document is intended to be used by the members of the development team and will form the basis of the design and development process.

-The application will use Next.js and TypeScript for the main framework, Prisma and PostgreSQL for the database, TailwindCSS for the frontend, NextAuth for authentication, Helmet.js for security, and Zod for input validation.
+The application will use Next.js and TypeScript for the main framework, Prisma and MongoDB for the database, TailwindCSS for the frontend, NextAuth for authentication, Helmet.js for security, and Zod for input validation.

 ### 1.2 Scope

 The application will provide the following functionalities:

 - User Registration and Login
 - Project Management
 - Issue Tracking